CN3ves/DataScienceNotes/Python.md

 2d_np = np.array(lst)
 2d_np.shape
 ```
-This way, a 2D arrsay is an improved list of lists.
+This way, a 2D array is an improved list of lists.
 As such, subsetting can be done in a similar way.
 However, there is an alternative way, with a more intuitive (matematically) syntax.
 Instead of using square brakets for each list, the rows and columns of an 2D array can be defined within a single square bracket and separacted by a comma.
 ```
 # Define 2D array
-impor numpy as np
+import numpy as np
 2d_np = np.array([[1,2,3,4],[5,6,7,8], [9,10,11,12]])
 # Subset as list
 print(2d_np[1][2])